aorith/fittest_creature/README.md

 dna[4] = 0.6083194845586946  --> PoisonDist: 129.497507220565
 ```

+Here, dna[1] is mapped to Food attraction, which in this example has a minimum of -20, and a maximum of 20, so 0.78 translates to 11.36.
-As you can see above, dna[0] is mapped to three properties, max health, max velocity and size of the creature, I just thought it would make it more interesting.
-Code wise I just distribute points between max vel and max health, and then the more health it has the bigger it will be.
+The rest of the properties work in the same way, with the exception of dna[0] which is mapped to three properties, max health, max velocity and size, I think that the bigger a creature is, the slower it is, and the more health it has.

+So for example:
+dna[0] == 0.8  --> Bigger creature, big health pool, Low max velocity
+dna[0] == 0.2  --> Smaller creatures, small health pool, high max velocity

+That's with the hope that the smaller ones catch more food and are able to sustain the health degeneration, but with the current settings I find that the creatures with high fitness have a somewhat big size.

-The creature above has some nice properties to survive, its attracted to food (positive value) and avoids poison (negative value), can see food at a range of 154 and poison at a range of 129.
+The creature above has some nice properties to survive, its attracted to food (positive value) and avoids poison (negative value), can see food at a range of 154 and poison at a range of 129 (poison distance lower than food distance is a good idea as you will see running a simulation).

 ### How does the genetic algorithm work here

-~~Basically, each creature has a variable called "age", which stores its age in seconds, when a creature has more than the value defined in "BREEDING_AGE" variable, it will have a chance to breed (which is higher the more age it has).
-That way we can establish that the age property will be the fitness value of this algorithm.~~

-Creatures have a fitness function, calculated as sqrt(age + food eaten), the more fitness, the more likely they are to breed, and the less their dna will mutate in the child.
+Creatures have a fitness function that takes into account its age, food eaten and poison eaten, the more fitness, the more likely they are to breed.

-The breed function of the creature returns a mutated version of its own DNA, there is a chance to mutate each property, and a total amount that property can mutate which **decrease** as the creature has more ~~age~~ fitness.
+The breed function of the creature returns a mutated version of its own DNA, there is a chance to mutate each property, and a total amount that property can mutate which **decreases** as the creature has more fitness.
-So, the more ~~age~~ fitness a creature has, the less a property can mutate, that way when we have a bad population (bad = ~~age~~ fitness is low) creatures will mutate more.
+So, the less fitness a creature has, the higher a property can mutate, that way when we have a bad population (bad = low fitness) creatures will mutate more.

-Creatures try to breed randomly each frame.
-We can turn on "ONLY_RECORD_BREEDS" so that only the creature that currently has "all time ~~age~~ fitness record" can breed, even if that creature is dead..
+There are two modes that can be toggle pressing **w**:
+- Continuous: Creatures have a chance to breed while they're alive, based on its fitness of course, if all of them die a new set of creatures will spawn, the idea is that when some good creatures are in play they will keep breeding and so will their childs.
+- By Gen: We spawn a full set of creatures, let them play and when all die the fittest have a greater chance to breed the next generation, but all of them have a chance.
+_NOTE: in both modes variation is added with a chance to spawn a completely new creature_

-There are a few more variables playing into this, the code has a lot of comments explaining it, and it being written in python is pretty well readable :)
+There are a few more variables in play, the code has a lot of comments and python it self is pretty undertandable =)

-### Misc
+### Hotkeys

 - Press **v** to turn on/off a visual representation of food/poison properties of the creatures.
 - Press **n** to turn on/off a visual representation of desired and vel vectors of the creatures.
 - Press **w** switches spawn mode, between Continuous and By Gen, current status is shown in window title.w
 - Press **s** to turn on/off save to csv file. (current mode can be seen on status bar).
-_This will save data in a .csv file every X seconds, regarding creatures age and DNA values, nice for plotting._
-_NEW: Now this will save two .csv files, *_history.csv will data from all dead creatures and _stats.csv with a bunch of statistics._
+_This will save two .csv files, *_history.csv with data from all dead creatures and _stats.csv with a bunch of statistics._
 - Press **p** to print to the console information about the current records.
 - Press **i** to print to the console statistical information.